by Carrie Bryant

 Brownstown Township, Michigan, USA

 The summer of 1990, my kid brother moved to California.
-Mom and Dad had to get his car out to him, so they decided that Mom would drive it to California two weeks before Christmas, then Dad and I would fly out there and spend Christmas together with both my brothers.
-The day before my mother left, she fell and broke her left wrist and had to have a cast up to her elbow.
+Mom and Dad had to get his car out to him, so they decided Mom would drive it to California two weeks before Christmas, and Dad and I would fly out to spend Christmas together with both my brothers.
+The day before my mother left, she fell and broke her left wrist and it was put in a cast up to her elbow.

-Dad plotted her route by way of Indianapolis.
-By the fourth or fifth day of her trip, while I was at my parents’ house helping Dad, Mom called.
-She was in Texas, not far from some friends of theirs, but she found herself so tired she pulled off the road for a 20 minute nap.
-She woke up and drove to a restaurant, where she called their friends.
-They asked her to come and stay for the rest of the day and night to visit, so she got directions to their place and left the restaurant.
+By the fourth or fifth day of her trip, Mom called while I was at my parents’ house helping Dad.
+She was in Texas, not far from some friends of theirs, but she found herself so tired she pulled off the road for a 20-minute nap.
+She woke up, drove to a restaurant, and called their friends.
+She got directions to their place and left the restaurant.

-As mom stepped outside, a man came up to her and asked if she was driving a Ford EXP with out-of-state plates, and had she pulled off the road somewhere a little while back to take a nap or something.
-Mom was wary about all the questions, but the man assured her that he meant no harm.
-Once she said yes, she was that woman, he asked her to please wait where she was while he made a call and he would come back to explain.
-He went to his truck, grabbed his radio microphone, and made a call.
+As mom stepped outside, a man came up to her and asked if she was driving a Ford EXP with out-of-state plates, and had she pulled off the road somewhere a little while back to take a nap or something?
+Mom was wary about all the questions, but the man assured her he meant no harm.
+Once she said yes, she was that woman, he asked her to please wait where she was while he made a call, and he would come back to explain.
+He went to his sixteen-wheeler truck, grabbed his radio microphone, and made a call.

 Mom never knew she was being followed day and night by these truck drivers.
 The driver at the restaurant, telling my mother this story, stated that when she had pulled off the road for those 20-30 minutes, the drivers had lost sight of her and panicked.
 They were looking for her when he spotted her car at the restaurant and stopped to make sure she was all right.
 Once he confirmed she was the right lady, he had to call the other drivers to let them know he had found her safe and sound, as they were getting ready to call the state police to look for her.